-4.1.3 Peers that Use Tor
+5.1.3 Peers that Use Tor

 Peers that use Tor are of interest to law enforcement because they are actively masking their identities, thwarting investigations of this crime.
 Tor does not filter application-level data: GUIDs are passed through to investigators, and thus appear in our dataset as well.
-We define a GUID as a Tor GUID if it was ever once observed as having an IP address listed as a Tor exit node in the Tor consensus for the date of the observation.
-When a Tor GUID's IP is a known Tor exit node, as listed in the Tor consensus for the date of the observation, we say that the GUID is using Tor.
+We define a GUID as a Tor GUID if it was ever observed as having an IP address listed as a Tor exit node in the Tor consensus for the date of the observation.
+When a Tor GUID's IP is a known Tor exit node we say that the GUID is using Tor.
 As Table 2 shows, this set is not large on either network: 3,666 GUIDs for Gnutella and 16,290 GUIDs for eMule.

 It is striking that the vast majority of Tor GUIDs do not use Tor consistently, which makes it possible to detect their true IP address.
 In Figure 7, we show the CDFs of overall Tor usage.
-In both networks, only about a quarter of the Tor GUIDs used Tor every time they were observed.
-More significantly, for these GUIDS, under 40% consistently use Tor after their first use of Tor.
+In both networks, only